This topic describes the best practices for blocking malicious crawlers by using WAF.

 xxspiderkeyword in the User-Agent field and have the following characteristics: lower request rate, scattered URLs, and wide time range.
 If you run a reverse

 tracertcommand on a legitimate crawler, you can obtain the source IP address that initiates the crawler request.
 For example, if you run the reverse nslookup command with the IP address of the Baidu crawler, you can obtain the source IP address of the crawler.

-However, malicious crawlers may send a large number of requests to a specific URL/interface of a domain name during a specific period of time.
-It may be an HTTP flood attack disguised as a crawler, or a crawler that crawls targeted sensitive information disguising as a third party.
-When the number of requests sent by a malicious crawler is large enough, it can usually cause a sharp rise in CPU usage, failure to open the website, and service interruptions.
+Malicious crawlers may send a large number of requests to a specific URL or port of a domain name during a certain period of time, for example, HTTP flood attacks that are disguised as crawlers or requests that are disguised by third parties to crawl targeted sensitive information.
+A large number of malicious requests can cause a sharp rise in CPU utilization, website access failure, and service interruptions.

 Create a custom protection policy